rvansa/keycloak-benchmark/README.md

 # Keycloak Benchmark

 This is a stress test simulating users accessing fictive application that authorizes against one or more Keycloak servers, and admin users who change users' permissions etc..
 There's no actual application and no container; the behaviour of particular `keycloak-adapter` is simulated within the test itself.
-Therefore SUT (system under test) covers only the servers themselves and shared (PostgreSQL) database.
+For backchannel operations (such as logout notification) there's simple webserver (called AppServer) accepting requests from the server. ' Therefore SUT (system under test) covers only the Keycloak servers themselves, shared (PostgreSQL) database and the AppServer.

 The test is driven by Gatling and also produces its report with response times statistics.
 To observe internal behaviour of the server, use of Java Flight Recorder as a low-impact profiler is recommended.